 Understanding Gordon Lightfoot’s Guitar Style

-Every thrum of the guitar divides the silence, cleaving the air with a rhythm that is uniquely his.
+Every strum of the guitar divides the silence, cleaving the air with a rhythm that is uniquely his.
 This, dear readers, is Gordon Lightfoot, an artist who has etched himself permanently onto the rock of the music industry.
 Accomplished though he may be as a lyricist and singer, it is his guitar style that separates him from the flock, that makes him stand out in a sea of guitar strummers.
 His style shines with a stark uniqueness, a trail-blazer’s mark; a style where folk, pop and country intertwine in an exquisite symphony of strings.

 Dip your ears into his melodies and you will receive a lesson in folk guitar styles.
 Subtle yet sophisticated, Lightfoot’s guitar work marries a complex finger-picking technique with a distinct thumb-bass style.
 It’s in the intricacies of his playing, in the precision of his nimble fingers as they dance over the frets, coaxing out tales of heartache and longing in a way words alone can’t.